mattbport/secondusertests/Second round questions.md

 ### Implementation

-Using the example above as a starting point, the producer needs to create the next musical section.
-The Chooser needs to do the following;
+Using the example above as a starting point, you need to create the next musical section.
+The Chooser for the new section needs to do the following;

 * Select and play four out of six samples; the samples are `drums.wav`, `bass.wav`, `guitar.wav`, `marimba.wav`, `bvs.wav`, and `vox.wav`
 * The `vox.wav` and `marimba.wav` samples are essential to the track, so they always have to be selected